tripal/tripal_doc/docs/upgrade_guide/site/migrating_chado.rst

   c.
 Click the "Set Default" button.

   d.
-If you had a temporary Chado schema, you can drop it at this point.
+Optional: If you had a temporary Chado schema, you can drop it at this point.

 8. We recommend that you reserve existing entity ID numbers, so that you can later generate url aliases that will match your Tripal 3 site.
 To do so